vaisest/caesura/README.md

           Use hard links when copying files

       --compress-images
-          Should images greater than 750 KB be compressed?
+          Should images greater than the maximum file size be compressed?

+      --max-file-size <MAX_FILE_SIZE>
+          Maximum file size in bytes beyond which images are compressed

+          Defaults to 750 KB

+      --max-pixel-size <MAX_PIXEL_SIZE>
+          Maximum size in pixels for images

+          Defaults to 1280 px

+          Only applied if the image is greated than `max_file_size` and `compress_images` is true.

+      --jpg-quality <JPG_QUALITY>
+          Quality percentage to apply for jpg compression.

+          Defaults to 80%

+          Only applied if the image is greated than `max_file_size` and `compress_images` is true.

       --png-to-jpg
           Should png images be converted to jpg?

-          Only applied if the image is greated than 750 KB and `compress_images` is true.
+          Only applied if the image is greated than `max_file_size` and `compress_images` is true.

       --no-spectrogram
           Should the spectrogram command be executed?